Learn About Dental for Seniors on Medicare

 Here’s a brief overview of each of these plans:

 CIGNAPlus Savings Dental Network Access Plan – CIGNA is one of the biggest names in healthcare, including dental.
-They offer two plans, but for just a little more, the CIGNAPlus plan offers vision, hearing, and wellness services.
-CIGNA claims average savings of 37% on most dental services including braces, cleanings, x-rays, root canals, crowns, dentures, implants and more.
-The discount plan network includes general dentists, endodontist, orthodontist, oral surgeons, and other specialists.
+They offer two plans, but for just a little more, the CIGNAPlus plan provides vision, hearing, and wellness services.
+CIGNA claims average savings of 37% on most dental services including braces, cleanings, x-rays, root canals, crowns, dentures, implants, and more.
+The discount plan network includes general dentists, endodontists, orthodontists, oral surgeons, and other specialists.
 The list price is $149.95/year for individuals and $199.95/year for families.
-Browse to https://medicarewire.com/discount-dental-plans/ to see if the CIGNAPlus Savings Dental Network Access Plan is available in your area.

 Aetna Vital Savings Plan – No doubt you already know that Aetna is one of the biggest names in Medicare.
-They offer Medigap plan, Medicare Advantage plans, Part D for prescriptions and regular dental insurance, too.
+They offer Medigap plans, Medicare Advantage plans, Part D for prescriptions, and regular dental insurance, too.
 With their large provider network, it's really no surprise that they offer a DSP.
 What is a surprise is the value.
 The list price is $139.95/year for individuals and $179.95/year for families, making it a very good buy if you don't care about a lot of extras.
-Aetna claims an average 15-50% savings on most dental services including cleanings, X-rays, root canals, crowns, dentures, implants, braces and more!
-Browse to https://medicarewire.com/discount-dental-plans/ to see if the Aetna Vital Savings plan is available in your area.
+Aetna claims an average of 15-50% savings on most dental services including cleanings, X-rays, root canals, crowns, dentures, implants, braces, and more!

 - Telemedicine via eDocAmerica